tylerharter/cs301-projects/spring19/lab9/README.md

 ## Function References

-Note, if you're working ahead on this lab because you're bored during spring break, you may wish to leave this last section until we've covered function references in class.
+Note, if you're working ahead on this lab because you're bored during spring break, you may wish to leave these last sections until we've covered function references in class.

 Try running the following code and see what happens (try running in